 - In science and history, students explore different topics in a unit-based approach, and learn about earth, physical, and life science, and about their family and community around them locally.

 - To engage students in their learning, field trips and special events coincide with units of instruction.
-Special event days including Penguin Day, a Thanksgiving Feast celebration, Christmas Around the World, a 100th Day Celebration, Mother’s Day Tea, and Kindergarten Graduation.
+Special event days including Penguin Day, a Thanksgiving Feast celebration, Christmas Around the World, a 100th Day Celebration, and Mother’s Day Tea.
 Kindergarten students enjoy field trips to the Museum of Life and Science, Downtown Cary, an English Tea Room, and Newby Farm.
 Kindergarten students also enjoy a special mentoring relationship with GRACE high school seniors during Senior Sidekicks, when kindergartners are paired with students in the senior class for special activities, including an end of a year picnic and graduation pictures.